rishabh1403/blog-source/posts/coding/leetcode/2020/03/valid-anagram.md

 ### Time complexity

 We are looping over the first string and second string once, so the time complexity is **O(n)**.
-Technically, it would be dependent on string with longer length, but asymptotic complexity will still be same.
+Technically, it would be dependent on string with the longer length, but asymptotic complexity will still be the same.

 ### Space complexity

-We are using extra space to store character count in an array, but the size of array is contant i.e. 26, thus, space complexity would be **O(1)**.
+We are using extra space to store character count in an array, but the size of the array is constant i.e. 26, thus, space complexity would be **O(1)**.

 # Summary